Appendix A: Definition of Reporting Terms

 Although the ALDs are intended to aid interpretation of achievement levels, they will be less precise than scale scores for describing student gains over time or changes in achievement gaps among groups because they do not reveal changes of student scores within the bands defined by the achievement levels.
 Furthermore, there is not a critical shift in student knowledge or understanding that occurs at a single cut-score point.
 Therefore, the achievement levels should be understood as representing approximations of levels at which students demonstrate mastery of a set of concepts and skills as well as the concepts and skills in the scale scores just above and below the score received.
 An achievement level should be understood as a general band of performance.

 A student is considered proficient if test results place the score received in levels 3 or 4.
-Therefore, the Level 3 cut score is somewhat analogous to a proficiency line.
+Therefore, the Level 3 cut score is somewhat analogous to a proficiency line; in other words, a score at or above the Level 3 cut score indicates that the student understands and can apply subject-area knowledge to the standards measured by the assessment.

 Claims Reporting